microsoft/HoloLens-Art-Recommendations/README.md

 - **Create Docker Image and Start a Container**

     Now we are ready to use Docker to deploy our Python server on the Azure VM's public IP address at port 5000.
 To complete the next steps, you will have to have Docker installed on the VM.
 Follow these steps to [install Docker](https://docs.docker.com/install/) if needed.
 Finally, keep in mind that all the following commands are run on in the Azure VM terminal.
+Also, you may need to run `sudo` in front of the docker commands depending on user privileges.

     ```
     # navigate the the repository